Drive economically and eco-consciously by driving smoothly, thinking ahead, and adjusting your driving style and speed to the prevailing conditions.

 - Use engine braking to slow down, when it can take place without risk to other road users.

-- A roof load and space box increase air resistance, leading to higher fuel consumption - remove the load carriers when not in use.
+- A roof load and space box increase air resistance, leading to higher consumption - remove the load carriers when not in use.

 - Avoid driving with open windows.